mokuda2/senioryearreflection/_posts/2024-04-04-A-Spark-of-Fire.md

 “I feel the same way.
 It’s important to me, and my mission changed me, but I also have questions like you.”
 He told me about how he had met his ex and how they broke up.

 “Have you come out to your family?”
+I asked.

 “They know, though I never mentioned my relationship to my parents.
 I think I’m most worried about my mom being concerned.
 I know it’s my life, and I can make my own decisions, but it’s still hard to let down family.
 Have you come out to your family?”